AdobeDocs/campaign-classic.en/help/installation/using/connecting-through-ldap.md

 ## Distinguished Name calculation {#distinguished-name-calculation}

-If you wish to compute the Distinguished Name (DN) identifiers, the next step of the deployment assistant lets you configure the calculation mode.
+If you wish to compute the Distinguished Name (DN) identifiers, the next step of the deployment wizard lets you configure the calculation mode.

 ![](assets/s_ncs_install_deployment_wiz_ldap_02.png)